Government Post Graduate College, Abbottabad: History

-GPGC college was established in 1944 in a rented building on the Mansehra Road, Abbottabad.
+GPGC No.1 ATD college was established in 1944 in a rented building on the Mansehra Road, Abbottabad.
 After independence, it was shifted to the center of the city in the Araya School.
 In 1954 the Chief Minister of the N-W.F.P (now Khyber Pakhtunkhwa) Abdul Qayyum Khan inaugurated the present building at the link road Abbottabad.

-In 1966, GPGC Mandian started M.Sc Physics and MA Economics programs.
-In 1973, MA programs of English, Urdu and M.Sc programs in Chemistry and Mathematics were started.
-M.Sc Botany and MA Political Science programs begun in the campus in 1986.
-In 1999 M.Sc Computer Science was started.
+In 1966, GPGC No.1 ATD started M.Sc.
+Physics and MA Economics programs.
+In 1973, MA programs of English, Urdu and M.Sc. programs in Chemistry and Mathematics were started.
+M.Sc.
+Botany and MA Political Science programs begun in the campus in 1986.
+In 1999 M.Sc.
+Computer Science was started.
 In 2010 MA History was further added at postgraduate level.
 Now it is called a mini university.
 The college has almost five thousand students from 11th grade to 16th grade in 27 common subjects of science and arts.
-GPGC Abbottabad offers 4-year bachelor program in English, Mathematics, Chemistry, Computer Science.
-Physics, Economics, Botany, Political Science, GIS and H.P.E.
+GPGC No.1 Abbottabad offers 4-year bachelor program in 15 disciplines including English, Mathematics, Statistics, Chemistry, Computer Science.
+Physics, Economics, Botany, Political Science, GIS, Islamic Studies, History, Pakistan Studies, Urdu and H.P.E.

-In 2019, GPGC No. 1 hosted the weightlifting event of the 33rd National Games of Pakistan.
+In 2019, GPGC No. 1 ATD hosted the weightlifting event of the 33rd National Games of Pakistan.
 As of 2022, regional directorate of Higher Education for Hazara division is planned to be established in the old staff hostel of the Government Postgraduate College No 1, Abbottabad, for the management of administrative and financial affairs of 40 colleges.